DoubleDa/AndroidComponentizate/README.md

 # Android组件化

-This is a android componentizate project.
+This is a android componentizate project.If you want to know more details,please visit the [website](http://www.dayongxin.com/2017/04/17/android-component-demo/)
 ## 下载应用

 - [Fir](https://fir.im/dlke?release_id=5a144329ca87a827040001a7)